Wineville Chicken Coop murders: Walter Collins (September 23, 1918 – 1928)

-Christine became hopeful that her son, Walter, might still be alive after her first interview with Gordon Stewart Northcott.
-She asked Northcott if he had killed her son, and after listening to his repeated lies, confessions, and recantations, she concluded that Northcott was insane.
-Because Northcott did not seem to know whether he had even met Walter, much less killed him, she clung to the hope that Walter was still alive.
+Christine became hopeful that her son might still be alive after her first interview with Gordon Northcott.
+She asked Northcott if he had killed her son, and after listening to his repeated lies, confessions and recantations, she concluded that Northcott was insane.
+Because Northcott did not seem to know whether he had even met Walter, she clung to the hope that Walter was still alive.
 Northcott sent Christine a telegram shortly before his execution, saying he had lied when he denied that Walter was among his victims.
-He promised to tell the truth, if she came in person to hear it.
+He promised to tell the truth if she came in person to hear it.
 Just a few hours before the execution, Christine visited Northcott.
 But upon her arrival, he balked.
-"I don't want to see you," he said when she confronted him.
-"I don't know anything about it.
+When she confronted him, Northcott said "I don't want to see you.
+I don't know anything about it.
 I'm innocent."

 A news account said, "The distraught woman was outraged by Northcott's conduct... but was also comforted by it.
 Northcott's ambiguous replies and his seeming refusal to remember such details as Walter's clothing and the color of his eyes gave her continued hope that her son still lived."

 Lewis and Nelson Winslow

-Lewis, 12, and Nelson, 10, were the sons of Nelson Winslow, Sr. and his wife.
+Lewis, 12, and Nelson, 10, were the sons of Nelson Winslow Sr. and his wife.
 The boys were abducted on May 16, 1928, from Pomona, California on their way home from a yacht club meeting.
 Northcott was convicted of kidnapping and killing them.

 Mr. Winslow led a lynch mob to the Riverside County Jail, where Northcott was temporarily being held, with the intent of hanging Northcott after the completion of his trial but before his sentencing.
 Police convinced the mob to disband.

 Arthur J. Hutchens, Jr., the imposter

-In 1933, Arthur J. Hutchens, Jr. wrote about how and why he impersonated the missing boy, Walter Collins.
+In 1933, Arthur J. Hutchens Jr. wrote about how and why he impersonated the missing boy, Walter Collins.
 Hutchens' biological mother had died in 1925 when he was nine years old, and he had been living with his stepmother, Violet Hutchens.

 Hutchens pretended to be Walter Collins to get as far away as possible from his stepmother.
 After living on the road for a month, he arrived in DeKalb, Illinois.
 When police brought him in, they began to ask him questions about Walter Collins.
 Initially he stated that he did not know about Walter, but changed his story when he saw a chance of getting to California.